-There is no shortage of spectacular beaches in Romblon.
-While “good beaches” vary to taste on a personal level, for me the qualifications comes down to the sand quality, the surrounding environment, the waters and awe factor.
 Strip off any establishments or fancy gimmicks, it always comes down to the bare nature of it all.
 That’s why I’m loving Bonbon Beach (sometimes spelled as Bon Bon) in Romblon.
 About 5km from Romblon Island, Poblacion.
 Privately owned, but open to the public.
 Stretches of gorgeous coastal white sand beaches leading up to a panoramic sandbar.
 Oh boy I envy Romblon for having this.

 Bonnie Bonbon Beach

 Even from the roadside ride heading south to Mapula, this strip of sandbar already caught my attention.
 Unknowingly, I’m already looking at Bon Bon Beach.
 It’s that close to town.
 Walkable if you have time and I bet it would be fun to run or jog to and back.
 We parked by the roadside and got off in a clearing towards a beach where we still had to walk for at least 5 minutes to see the sandbar.
-Even from this roadside beach, already considered as part of Bonbon, the quality of sand was already powdery and white.
-Though during our visit, there were some trash drifted from the sea.
+Even from this roadside beach, already considered as part of Bonbon, the quality of the sand was already powdery and white.
+Though during our visit, there was some trash drifting from the sea.
 Depending on the winds, amihan or habagat, the beach changes character.

 I heard Bonbon Beach is privately owned.
 But the owner was still kind enough to keep it open for locals to enjoy.
 Sometimes the owner would clean up the beach by himself too.
-It would have been interesting to have met the person and thank him for sharing this natural wonder for all.
+It would have been interesting to have met the person and thanked him for sharing this natural wonder for all.

 We visited Bonbon Beach late in the afternoon, just enough time before the sunset.
 I would have liked to see the place with the sun still high though as it would make for better drone photos but I’m grateful for the time given for this one.
 There were already people when we arrived but it never felt icky crowded like some other beaches.
-There are no facilities in the area like cottages, restos or eatery.
+There are no facilities in the area like cottages, restos or eateries.
 So we just have to find a good spot by the beach.
 No wonder they want to come a little late because there’s no shade for the sun.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.